broadfootmi/midi-learning/readme.md

 Play around with it and see if you can recognize the tune!
 Then you might be interested in further reading; see recommendations below.

 # Guide
+MIDI Creatures are little songs.
+They evolve from a random collection of notes into a desired pre-determined tune.

 ![screenshot](/docs/app_guide.png)

+1. Play Tunes

+**Click on each creature to hear its tune.**

+The current generation of MIDI Creatures is shown on the left, sorted by fitness.
+Fitness is how closely the creature sounds like our desired tune.
+The more musical notes (shown beside the creature) which match, the more *fit* the creature is, and the more of it's genetic bits will be passed down to the next generation!

+The first generation is completely randomized.

+**Notice the colors.**

+A creature's *genes* are musical notes in binary form (bits).
+Color is determined by those same genes, so you can tell similar creatures at a glance.
+Do you notice any patterns?

+2. Step Simulation

+**Choose the number of generations per step and then hit Next.**

+Max per step is 20.

+Tip: Step a few times in x1 then x20

+3. Step Until Finished

+Fast-forward to the end.
+The end is when at least one creature matches the desired tune.

+Tip: It's usually ~300 generations for a solution.

 ## What is a Genetic Algorithm?